-- 5. Make sure that the Boot Option is drive "A: then C:" - 6.
-Select Save and Exit to configure your server for the CPU module. - 7.
-When complete, remove the SCU diskette from drive A.

-8. Move the video cable to the newly installed video card (if you have one) and reboot your server.
+- 5. Select Save and Exit to configure your server for the CPU module. - 6.
+When complete, remove the SCU diskette from drive A. - 7.
+Move the video cable to the newly installed video card (if you have one) and reboot your server.